rythrojaofficial/axis45/events/2511-holiday-class-schedule/schedule.md

-*\*7:30pm Flipping Progressions will be available on all Thursdays with foundations or a workshop*
+*\*7:30pm Flipping Progressions will be available on all Thursdays with Open Tricking, Foundations or a workshop*
 ## October 5th Thursday:
 1. **Week 5**: 10/30:  630pm Beginner Guided Tricking, 7:30pm Flipping Progressions as normal